 Pastoral Care is at the centre of creating positive and effective learning environments for the students at Holy Spirit College, Bellambi.

-The Pastoral Care initiatives at Holy Spirit College aim to support students with a range of ongoing programs to foster a healthy adolescence while creating a positive learning environment throughout the college community.
+The Pastoral Care structures at Holy Spirit College aim to support students with a range of ongoing programs that foster positive wellbeing whilst enabling a positive learning environment for students to achieve their full potential.

 The Peer Support program, which runs throughout Term 1, aims to integrate Year 7 into high school and is facilitated by a select group of Year 10 student leaders.

 The overall objectives of the program are to: